HansAchinike/sql/README.md

 An Authentication page that does the following with MySQL:
-Register
+Register,
-Login
+Login,
-Reset Password
+Reset Password,
-Logout
+Logout,
 Change course